Luke 3

 Note.
 The original Gospel of Luke has verse 22 as given here.
 Specifically, “in Thee I am well pleased” is the original saying.
 The rendering of “today I have begotten You” was not in the original gospel; it is a later alteration.

-All the gospels will have a narration about this event.
-When the beloved Son of God has received the baptism, each gospel may say slightly different, but the meaning will be the same.
-Specifically, when they refer to what the Father has said, the details will be the same.
-The most important thing to think and meditate about is when the verse says, “a Voice came out of heaven, Thou are My beloved Son; in Thee I am well pleased.”
-This act is the most important part of this verse because it has confirmed the deity of the beloved Son of God.
-It confirms that the Lord Jesus is the beloved Son of God, and He is the only begotten Son of God.
+All the Gospels describe this event.
+However, when the beloved Son of God has received the baptism, each Gospel may say slightly differently, but the meaning will be the same.
+Specifically, when it refers to what the Father has said, the details will be the same in all the Gospels.
+The most important thing to think and meditate about is: “a Voice came out of heaven, Thou are My beloved Son; in Thee I am well pleased.”
+This act and the spoken words are the most important part of this event.
+This verse itself confirms the deity of the beloved Son of God; it affirms that the Lord Jesus is the beloved Son of God and He is the only begotten Son of God.

 Q: How can we understand the concept of the Holy Spirit proceeding within the Trinity of God?
 In John 15:26, the Bible says, “When the Intercessor comes, whom I will send to you from the Father, the Spirit of truth, who proceeds from the Father, He will bear witness concerning Me.”
-A: The concept of the Holy Spirit proceeding has been debated for many generations, but the Holy Spirit is the Spirit of the Father, but the beloved Son of God is one with the Father, so the Holy Spirit becomes the Spirit of both as well.
-But from the beginning, the Holy Spirit is from the Father since the Son was within the Father.
-When discussing the Holy Spirit proceeding, we should think of proceeding from the Father and the Son because the Father and the begotten Son are two in one, which is why the Holy Spirit proceeds from the Father and the Son.
+A: The concept of the Holy Spirit proceeding has been debated for many generations.
+The Holy Spirit is the Spirit of the Father, but the beloved Son of God is One with the Father, so the Holy Spirit becomes the Spirit of both as well.
+However, from the beginning, the Holy Spirit is from the Father since the Son was within the Father.
+So, when discussing the Holy Spirit proceeding, we should think of proceeding from the Father and the Son because the Father and the begotten Son are Two in One, which is why the Holy Spirit proceeds from the Father and the Son.

 The Bible says that the Father loves His beloved Son because He is willing to take the human form.
-Before the beloved Son of God came to earth, the Father and the Son are One as One unit together.
-But when the beloved Son of God was resurrected, He gave back the state that was almost apart from the Father and reunited to be complete One again with the Father.
-This state we talk about, which He has given back, is the breathing as human; He has given up the need of breathing.
+Before the beloved Son of God comes to earth, the Father and the Son are One, as one unit together.
+But when the beloved Son of God was resurrected, He restored the state that was almost apart from the Father and was reunited as a complete One again with the Father.
+This state we talk about, which He has given back, is the state of breathing as a human.
+He has given up the need to breathe.
 His human body and heavenly body are now united together and are seated with the Father in heaven as One.

 “And Jesus Himself, was beginning to be about thirty years.”
-This verse tells us that the Lord Jesus was about thirty years old when the event in verse 22 happened.
-But humans started to notice the beloved Son of God because of the many miracles performed and the teachings He holds.
-He has always told all people whom humans should worship.
+This verse tells us that the Lord Jesus is about thirty years old when the event in verse 22 happens.
+But humans begin to notice the beloved Son of God because of the many miracles He performs and the teachings He holds.
+He has always told all people who humans should worship.
 No human on earth deserves praise, but only the Father of heaven.

 [24] the [son] of Matthat, the [son] of Levi, the [son] of Melchi, the [son] of Jannai, the [son] of Joseph,